Plainville, Kansas: Parks and Recreation

 Max Malin Memorial Ballpark is a multi-field baseball complex.

 Plainville City Park includes a playground, basketball court and swimming pool.

 Plainville Township Lake is located a half mile west of town.
 Fishing, picnics and other outdoor recreation are popular activities.

 Rooks County Golf Course is a nine-hole, public course located 5 miles north of Plainville.

 Education

 Public schools

-Plainville is part of Unified School District 270.
+The community is served by Plainville USD 270 public school district.
 The district has two schools.